Education Growth Strategy: Rethinking the Commercial Engine

 In recent years, private equity investment in the education sector has remained strong, with sustained interest in companies delivering technology, products, and services to the K-12 market.
 During this period, firms have discovered that growth playbooks used in other verticals do not translate seamlessly to this market.

-More specifically, traditional go-to-market (GTM) strategies that rely on aggressive sales outreach or high-velocity lead generation are often insufficient to achieve portfolio company organic growth ambitions.
-The commercial engine in education must be built differently.
+More specifically, traditional go-to-market (GTM) strategies that rely on aggressive sales outreach or high-velocity lead generation are often insufficient to achieve the organic growth ambitions of portfolio companies.

 Therefore, the key question facing private equity and portfolio company leaders is: "How do we align our commercial engine to how district and school leaders buy today?"